 As a side note, some lactose intolerant women regain the ability to digest lactose during pregnancy, but it’s usually temporary.

 Researchers at Baylor College of Medicine in Houston tested the most popular lactase enzyme products (such as Lactaid, Dairy Ease and Lactrase) for effectiveness.
 The results showed some relief of abdominal cramping and bloating, but none of the products they tested had any effects on gas.
 As for the cramping and bloating, the effects on an individual level varied widely, from significant benefit to no help at all.
 If the enzymes don’t offer you any relief, your issue might not be lactose intolerance.
 It’s important to speak with your physician.

 They Aren’t Just For Milk and Cheese

-But Lactase Enzymes Do NOT Treat Milk Allergies or Milk Protein Intolerance
+Lactase Enzymes Do NOT Treat Milk Allergies or Milk Protein Intolerance